openmv/openmv/README.md

   * Provides Python code for connecting your OpenMV Cam to a Windows, Mac, or Linux computer (or RaspberryPi/Beaglebone, etc.) with python programmatically over USB VCP or Ethernet/WiFi (i.e. with sockets).
 * Arduino Interface Library for I2C, SPI, UART Comms - comming soon!
 * RaspberryPi Interface Library for I2C, SPI, UART Comms - comming soon!

+#### Note

+If you only need to read `print()` output from a script running on the OpenMV Cam over USB then you only need to open the OpenMV Cam's Virtual COM Port and read lines of text from the serial port.
+For example (using [pyserial](https://pythonhosted.org/pyserial/index.html)):

+    import serial

+    ser = serial.Serial("COM3", timeout=1, dsrdtr=False)

+    while True:
+        line = ser.readline().strip()
+        if line: print(line)

+The above code works for Windows, Mac, or Linux.
+You just need to change the above port name to the same name of the USB VCP port the OpenMV Cam shows up as (it will be under `/dev/` on Mac or Linux).
+Note that if you are opening the USB VCP port using another serial library and/or language make sure to set the DTR line to false - otherwise the OpenMV Cam will suppress printed output.